TYPO3-extensions/sphinx/Documentation/UsersManual/SphinxDocumentationEditor/Index.rst

 a reStructuredText/Sphinx-based documentation.
 Just type an extension key, part of the extension title or some words from its description and selects it using the autocompletion mechanism.

+.. only:: latex

 	Once you have found the reference you are interested in, using it is just a matter of clicking on its name to insert it using the proper reStructuredText syntax in your document.

+.. only:: html

+	Once you have found the reference you are interested in, using it is just a matter of clicking on its name to insert it using the proper reStructuredText syntax in your document:

+	.. youtube:: TShEf6YkREA
+		:width: 100%

+	|

 In case the reference you insert is not coming from your documentation (that is, you are referencing another chapter or section) but is a cross-reference to another document, the Intersphinx mapping of your configuration